- Which trials require accrual reporting?

 How do I report zero accruals on a National, Externally peer-reviewed or Institutional study at my center?

 You can do this by submitting via the batch file method the "COLLECTIONS" part of the trial but not the "PATIENTS" section.
 This will record the trial with zero accrual.

 When should patient accrual be reported?

 Patient accrual reports are required quarterly.
 The report should be submitted as soon as possible after the cut-off date at end of the quarter, but no later than 30 days after the cutoff date.
 The schedule for accrual reporting is as follows:

 |June 30||July 31|

 How do I find the CTRP Organization ID for the study site identifier for patient accrual reporting?

 Go to the CTRP Registration Site, search for your organization, and select the CTRP Organization ID to use as the study site identifier.

-Do we need to continue to submit accrual data on a trial that has closed to accrual at our site?
+Do I need to continue to submit accrual data on a trial that has closed to accrual at our site?

 Accrual should be submitted until the trial is closed to accrual and may be submitted until the trial is complete.